banzaicloud/banzai-cli/README.md

 ### Use

+A command line client for the Banzai Cloud Pipeline platform.

+### Options

 ```
-A command line client for the Banzai Pipeline platform.

-Usage:
-  banzai [command]

-Available Commands:
-  cluster      Manage clusters
-  controlplane Manage controlplane
-  form         Open forms from config, persist provided values and generate templates
-  help         Help about any command
-  login        Configure and log in to a Banzai Cloud context
-  organization List and select organizations
-  secret       Manage secrets

-Flags:
       --color                use colors on non-tty outputs
-      --config string        config file (default is $HOME/.banzai/config.yaml)
+      --config string        config file (default is $BANZAICONFIG or $HOME/.banzai/config.yaml)
   -h, --help                 help for banzai
       --interactive          ask questions interactively even if stdin or stdout is non-tty
       --no-color             never display color output